 In 1957, the Anne Frank Foundation set up the Anne Frank Museum.
-The space is set in the premises on Prinsengracht, where the young diarist and her family hid from the Germans during World War II.
-Since the posthumous publication of her diaries, Anne Frank has become extraordinarily famous.
-In the first instance for recording the iniquities of the Holocaust, and latterly as a symbol of the fight against oppression in general and racism in particular.
-A visit typically takes in the main body of the building - the premises of what was then the Frank business, including the ground-floor warehouse and old offices.
+The space is set in the premises on Prinsengracht, where the young diarist and her family hid during World War II.
+Since the posthumous publication of her diaries, Anne Frank has become one of the most important figures in history.
+She is a reminder of the atrocities of the Holocaust and a symbol of the fight against oppression.
+A visit typically takes place in the main body of the building - the premises of what was then the Frank business, including the ground-floor warehouse and old offices.
 This part offers several well-chosen displays setting the historical scene.
 Exhibits provide brief biographies of those who sought refuge here and information on the Franks’ Dutch helpers.
 You’ll also see the entrance to the Secret Annex, or achterhuis, which was separated from the rest of the house by a false bookcase.
-Simply one of the most moving museums in Amsterdam.
+This is one of the most profoundly moving museums in Amsterdam.

 In a large and thoroughly refurbished old canal house, Amsterdam’s leading photography museum FOAM (short for Fotografiemuseum) is achingly fashionable.
 Its temporary exhibitions - of which there are usually four at any one time - features the best (or most obscure) of contemporary photographers.
 FOAM prides itself on its internationalism, though it does give space to famous or up-and-coming Dutch photographers like Carel Willink, Frido Troost and Otto Kaan.
 FOAM also offers guided, walk-through tours and photography workshops, both of which are extremely popular.